emcgon/APC220-Tools/programmer/README.md

 # APC220 Programmer
 An Arduino program and schematic for a hardware programmer for APC220 radios.
-See a quick demo at https://www.youtube.com/watch?v=wyKSJeXSkzc (the video was intended for a few people involved in organising the local [CanSat](https://esero.ie/cansat/) competition: that's what the references to "launchers" are all about).
+See a quick demo (of an older prototype) at https://www.youtube.com/watch?v=wyKSJeXSkzc (the video was intended for a few people involved in organising the local [CanSat](https://esero.ie/cansat/) competition: that's what the references to "launchers" are all about).

-**NB: Schematic is a work in progress: I'm not sure it is 100% accurate.
-I need to reverse-engineer my working unit to verify some details.
-I will add the Kicad file here when complete.**

-<ins>UPDATE:</ins> There is a whole new version on the way.
-What started out as a quick task to draw up the schematic for the existing unit in Kicad has grown a bit.
-I have the schematic done and a PCB layout designed, dimensioned to fit into a standard Hammond Manufacturing project box (widely available).
-I am currently awaiting delivery of PCBs from the fab.
-Once I have those and have tested them, I'll post the updated software, the Kicad files and a final BoM here (along with some pictures).
-Stay tuned !

 Here are 3D renders of the front and back of the current iteration of the PCB from KiCad:-